pradeephubgit/network-measurements/README.md

 We believe that having the ability to get information from the real-time performance of the network will help tremendously in both real-time decision-making (e.g., request routing and forwarding) and in long-term protocol design (e.g., best ways to populate routing tables).
 Depending on the metric, or protocol setting identified, the methodologies laid out here fall, largely, into two categories: i) continuous probing, or ii) on-demand monitoring.

 There are numerous decentralized, P2P networks.
-This projoect focuses primarily on the Public IPFS Network.
+This project focuses primarily on the Public IPFS Network.
 Follow-up iterations of the project will expand to libp2p-based networks more generally.

 ## How to use this repository

 **RFMs:** We organize work around Requests for Measurements (RFMs).
 RFMs are micro-projects that individuals or teams can take up and deliver.
-The [RFMs](RFMs.md) document containts the proposals for measurements that have been suggested so far and will be implemented as part of the IPFS Network Observatory.
+The [RFMs](RFMs.md) document contains the proposals for measurements that have been suggested so far and will be implemented as part of the IPFS Network Observatory.

 **Results:** The results of this project are reported in the form of technical reports in the [Reports](reports/) folder.
 Each RFM, once completed, should be accompanied by one report to document the findings.